GTLibraryDataVisualization/Map-Census-Data-with-Tableau/README.md

 ### 5. View the geographical data (here called spatial data).
    a.
 We do this by clicking “download”.
 This creates a zip file.
 Open this Zip and copy all of the files into a folder on your desktop.
 We will be using this folder later.
 It will hold all our data.
    b.
 Go back to the table view.
 The table currently shows years 2010-2017.
 For readability, remove the second and third columns.
-To do this, click on modify table and uncheck the first two rows.
+To do this, click on Modify Table and uncheck the first two rows.

 ### 6. Download the data
    a.
 Now hit download to get the data.
 Click on use the data.
 The data is now in a zip file.
 Open the zip file and copy the file called “Pep_2017_Pepannres_with_ann.
 Put it in the same folder as our spatial files.
 Open the file.
 You should see the following: